 Dove Company History And Review: Real Beauty, Real Soap!

 Developing a soap that did not dry skin, but rather moisturized it, Dove quickly carved itself out a piece of the soap market, gaining consumer trust with their high quality and reliable products.
-Dove would gradually build its product catalogue and apply their same research and development skills to other areas of personal care.
+Dove would gradually build its product catalog and apply their same research and development skills to other areas of personal care.
 Dove now develops many different kinds of personal care products which fall into five distinctive categories:

 - Washing and Bathing: Beauty Bar, Liquid Soaps, Body Wash.